Tabetha's Table

 Home » Tips & Tricks

-Published: May 1, 2023 by Tabetha Klein · This post may contain affiliate links · Leave a Comment
+Published: May 1, 2023 · Modified: May 13, 2026 by Tabetha Klein · This post may contain affiliate links · Leave a Comment

 Did you know there is a Mojito mint plant?
 There are actually over 15 different species of mint plants with the most popular obviously being spearmint & peppermint.
 But which mint is the best choice for your summer cocktail?
 Don't fret.
 We are going to break down the mojito mint plant vs spearmint plant and many many more below.
 Plus how to use the different flavor profiles of each in your latest recipes.